明系魔法吟唱之3.1 -- 我的Claude规则文件分享

 ./mill checkFormat # Check formatting without modifying

 Code style rules: - No fully-qualified names in code.
 Always use imports. - Context bounds: use {A, B, C} syntax (Scala 3.6 aggregate bounds), not colon-separated. - Opaque types for domain values.
 AI writes 90%+ of code, so write-cost is near zero while compile-time safety is free.
 Use opaque types with smart constructors for all entity IDs, constrained strings, and bounded numbers.
 Defined in core/domain/Ids.scala and core/domain/Types.scala. - Type-level constraints flow E2E.
 Encode invariants in types (opaque types, NonEmptyList, refined types) and propagate them through all layer signatures: route → service → repository.
 Never downgrade a constraint to a weaker type and re-validate internally — that hides the requirement from callers and defeats compile-time safety.
 Unwrap/weaken only at the true system boundary: SQL interpolation, Java SDK calls, job parameter serialization. - .toString over .value.toString.
 Opaque types erase at runtime, so s"...$opaqueId" and opaqueId.toString just work — no need to unwrap first. - NonEmptyList over List + .get/.head.
 When a method logically requires non-empty input (batch embeddings, IN clauses, etc.), use NonEmptyList[T] in the signature — including repository methods — instead of List[T] with a runtime .toNel.get or .head.
 Callers use NonEmptyList.fromList to handle the empty case at the call site. - No premature helpers.
-Don't extract single-use private methods.
-Inline at call site. - Generic over specific.
-One queryParam[T] not three type-specific parsers. - Proactive naming review.
-When reading or modifying code, flag misleading, stale, or inconsistent names to the user.
+If the logic can be composed from <5 Scala/cats operators, always inline at call site — never extract a helper.
+If >=5 operators, ask the user before extracting (in plan mode or popup dialog).
+When consensus is reached on a new helper, add/link it in this document so future sessions know to use it.
+Always use helpers already listed here (e.g., AsyncOps) — don't expand them inline.
+Before writing any new helper, search the codebase for existing ones that do the same thing. - Generic over specific (stdlib/cats only).
+Prefer composing well-tested Scala/cats operators generically (one queryParam[T] using QueryParamDecoder[T]) over type-specific parsers.
+"Generic" means leveraging stdlib type classes, not extracting custom helper functions — those still follow the <5 operator rule. - Proactive naming review.
+When modifying code, flag misleading, stale, or inconsistent names to the user.
+Scope follows the compiler iteratively — same as smell detection: start with changed files, then follow compilation errors outward.
 For internal names (classes, properties, methods) — recommend renaming directly.
 For external names (request/response DTOs, DB-serialized JSONB fields) — suggest the better name but note migration implications.
-Common smells: Kotlin-era suffixes (Kt), field names that don't match their type (name holding an ID), stale comments referencing deleted code, generic names that obscure domain meaning.
+Common smells: Kotlin-era suffixes (Kt), field names that don't match their type (name holding an ID), stale comments referencing deleted code, generic names that obscure domain meaning. - Proactive code smell detection.
+Scope follows the compiler iteratively: (1) find smell in current file, (2) fix it, (3) compile → if it fails because other files import the changed symbol, fix those too, (4) repeat until compilation passes.
+If reading unrelated code (not in the compilation chain) and spotting a violation — add it to the smell list (see Code Smell Tracking below), do not fix.
+This applies to all rules: type safety, error handling, control flow, naming, logging, etc.

 Logging